Payback (Brooklyn Nine-Nine): Critical reviews

-"Payback" received positive reviews from critics.
+"Payback" received generally positive reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode a "B−" grade and wrote, "So having 'Payback' be an episode that features the very late 1990s/early 2000s trope of the accidental message to the world at large and, to a lesser extent, a rhyming bit that ends in toilet humor, it almost feels like this episode of the culmination of the show's odd, increasingly predictable pattern.
 Where 'Stakeout' at least made the 'no-no list' a gateway to an honest look into the relationship between Jake and Boyle, 'Payback' takes the Jake and Terry dynamic that was so fascinating back in 'Chocolate Milk' and somewhat sullies it with a couple of tired tropes."
 Allie Pape from Vulture gave the show a perfect 5 star rating out of 5 and wrote, "Given the potential seriousness of its A plot, it's all the more impressive that 'Payback' is one of the show's funniest episodes ever on a line-to-line level, eliciting some straight-up guffaws over on my couch."

 Alan Sepinwall of HitFix wrote, "They've done better this season, but 'Payback' was still fun.
 I just wish they could do something about the four-act formatting, but I can't imagine FOX giving in on this stupid point, unfortunately."
 Andy Crump of Paste gave the episode a 7.8 and wrote, "The episode fits nicely into Brooklyn Nine-Nine's canon — it's a big old reference guide to any number of Season Two plot threads — which lends it an air of belonging.
 'Payback' is a solid bit of connective tissue.
 It's the easy story writing that ends up taking it down a couple of pegs."